 - On Clouddriver: in the case of running the Agent in Spinnaker Service mode or if declaring

 - On a gRPC proxy that directs request to the

-Spinnaker will use the bidirectional communication channel to receive changes from Kubernetes accounts as well as send operations to the Agent.
+The Clouddriver plugin uses the bidirectional communication channel to receive changes from Kubernetes accounts as well as send operations to the Agent service.

-The Agent sends the following information about the cluster it is watching back to Spinnaker:
+The Agent service sends the following information about the cluster it is watching to the Clouddriver plugin: